chinwobble/chinwobble.github.com/_posts/azure/2019-01-12-using-msi-with-azure-sql-database.md

 alter role db_datareader add member [my-app-service/slots/staging];
 alter role db_datawriter add member [my-app-service/slots/staging];
 ```
-**Note** that you will need to configure a Server Admin for the Azure SQL Server resource.
+**Note**: you will need to configure a Server Admin for the Azure SQL Server resource.

-You will also need to the correct roles to create the contained users - identitying the relevant role is left as a task for readers.
+You will also need to the correct roles to create the contained users - identitying the relevant role is left as an exercise for readers.

 ## References
 [Adding Users to Azure SQL Databases](https://www.mssqltips.com/sqlservertip/5242/adding-users-to-azure-sql-databases/)